Looking to be a guest on the @SexWithDrJess Podcast? Fill out our submission form and someone from our team will get back to you!

 In this week’s quickie episode, Jess shares practical strategies for having hotter sex this weekend and as your summer vacation approaches.
 From the 50/50 rule to packed surprises, these specific suggestions should lead you into the long weekend ready for passion, intimacy, and steamy sex.

 In this week’s podcast, Jess is joined by her friend and fellow sexologist, Megan Stubbs.
 Megan speaks candidly about her masturbation habits and laughs about getting “caught” by her friend before a coffee date.
-They both share tips for more fulfilling self- pleasure sessions (e.g. Conscious masturbation) and We-Vibe gives listeners a chance to win two of Theo new products: the Verge & the Pivot.
+They both share tips for more fulfilling self- pleasure sessions (e.g. Conscious masturbation).

 This week, Jess welcomes Kenneth Play.
 Kenneth Play is a former fitness professional, sex educator and one of the founders of Hacienda Villa – a sex house in NYC.
 You’re probably thinking ‘what goes on in a sex house?’
 You’ll have to listen to find out!